ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 In this case, the Web Server has a role of the **Client** that connects and read/writes to/from a Databse (DB) Server (MySQL, MongoDB, Oracle or SQL Server) and the communication happens over a Local Network (it can also be Internet Connection but it is a common practice to place the Web Server and DB Server close to each other in a local network).

 The setup on the diagram above is a typical generic Web Stack architecture (LAMP, LEMP, MEAN, MERN).
-This technology can be implemented with many other technologies i.e. various Web abnd DB Servers from Small Page Applications to Large and Complex Portals.
+This technology can be implemented with many other technologies (i.e. various Web abnd DB Servers from Small Page Applications to Large and Complex Portals).

 ## Implementing a Client Server Architecture using MySQL Database Management System (DBMS)